-Let AB be the major axis of the curve: let us call a half of the major axis, b the semi-minor axis, x the abscissa AP, and y the ordinate PM; thus we will have such that, this auxiliary line NQ is at first taken to an arbitrary distance from MP, and is then imagined to be continuously drawing nearer to it (MP), in a manner in which the last ratio, is an ratio of equality; the lines MO, NO would be (\$49) the respective differentials of x and y.
-Now the similar triangles TPM, MZO give
+Let AB be the large axis of the curve: let us call a half of the large axis, b the semi small axis, x the abscissa AP, and y the ordinate PM; thus we will have yy=(bb/aa) (2ax-xx).
+This posed, let us draw a new ordinate NQ infinitely close to MP, such that, this auxiliary line NQ is at first taken to an arbitrary distance from MP, and following, it is imagined to be continuously drawing nearer to it (MP), in a manner in which the least ratio, is an ratio of equality; the lines MO, NO would be (XLIX) the respective differentials of x and y.
+Now the similar triangles TPM, MZO give TP/MP= MO/ZO= MO/(NO+ZN).
+However it is evident that the more NQ approaches MP, the more ZN diminishes relative to NO, and that their least ratio is 0.
+So ZN is infinitely small relative to NO; thus TP/MP=MO/NO is an imperfect equation (XXXI); that is, TP/y=dx/dy is an imperfect equation.